Which one is better? Mahindra Scorpio or XUV500. Read on

-The rear suspension setup, as well as front braking setup of both the cars, is similar, however, the XUV500 comes with a more premium setup of McPherson type suspension at the front and disc brakes at rear provide you a more re-assuring ride quality on all kinds of road.
-Adding to it, the monocoque body of the XUV500 translates into a much lesser amount of body roll over the ladder-on-frame body of the Scorpio, thus making it a better handler of the two.
+The rear suspension setup, as well as front braking setup of both the cars, is similar, however, the XUV500 comes with a more premium setup of McPherson type suspension at the front and disc brakes at the rear provide you more reassuring ride quality on all kinds of road.
+Adding to it, the monocoque body of the XUV500 translates into a much lesser amount of body roll over the ladder-on-frame body of the Scorpio making it a better handler of the two.

 However, when the tough gets going, it is the Scorpio which performs slightly better, thanks to its stiffer suspension setup as well as higher ground clearance in comparison.

 |Front suspension||McPherson Type with Anti-roll Bar||Double wishbone type, independent front coil spring|